 Dr. Delgado creates an individualized IBS management plan to address your symptoms, lifestyle, and overall health and wellness needs.
 She treats IBS holistically, addressing every factor contributing to your chronic pelvic pain and symptoms.
 On-staff functional nutritionists use micronutrient testing to look for deficiencies and dietary consultations to optimize your health.
 Additional treatment options include:

 Don’t let IBS pain and discomfort hold you back from being as active and social as you want.
 Dr. Delgado won’t give up until you find relief.
-Call or click today to schedule an appointment in the Annandale, Virginia, office.
+Call or click today to schedule an appointment in the Vienna, Virginia, office.